dgodd/example-extension-buildpack/README.md

 Open an issue on this project

 ## Disclaimer
-This buildpack is experimental and not yet intended for production use.
+This buildpack is intended purely for educational use and is not intended for production use.